Valley of the Jerte River: Spanish cherries and the Jurassic Period.

 Thanks to its mild climate and unique landscape, the valley lends itself to all kinds of natural activities.
 Walking along small streams and waterfalls, picnicking on beaches and swimming in the Jerte, mountain biking and wildlife watching are some of them.
 You can stumble upon many species such as birds of prey, otters, wild cats and even the genet.

-At Cabezuela de Valle, which hosts an information center, some larger beaches are nestled in a wide bend of the Jerte.
-In the gorge of the Garganta del Infierno, a tributary of the Jerte, there are natural plunge pools, carved out by loose boulders in fast-flowing streams since the last Ice Age.
+At Cabezuela de Valle, which hosts an information center, some larger beaches are nested in a wide bend of the Jerte.
+In the gorges of the "Garganta del Infierno", a tributary of the Jerte, natural plunge pools are found, carved out by loose boulders in fast-flowing streams since the last Ice Age.